UN seeks $100 mn to aid African migrants en route to Europe

 "Offering safe and viable alternatives to the perilous journeys marred by abuse and deaths is the critical priority."

-Violence across the Sahel region, which stretches from Senegal through Mauritania, Mali, Burkina Faso, Niger, Nigeria, Chad and Sudan, has forced around 2.9 million people to flee their homes, according to the agency.
+Violence across the Sahel region, which stretches from Senegal through Mauritania, Mali, Burkina Faso, Niger, Nigeria, Chad and Sudan, has forced around 2.9 million people to flee their homes, according to UN figures.

 - 'Harrowing' -